-Defended Chrysler Group against automobile dealership's allegations of oppressive and unreasonable terms in letter of intent to enter into franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
+Defended Chrysler Group against an automobile dealership's allegations of oppressive and unreasonable terms in a letter of intent to enter into a franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
 Star Chrysler-Jeep v.
 Chrysler Group LLC (C.D.Cal.
 Apr.
 9, 2012).

 Won a preliminary injunction in Georgia for Mercedes-Benz USA in a dealership breach-of-contract dispute involving the sale of a dealership to a proposed buyer that MBUSA did not want as a Mercedes-Benz dealer.
 Mercedes-Benz USA, LLC v.
 Star Automobile Co., No. 3:11-cv-73 (CAR), 2011 WL 2175037 (M.D.
 Ga.
 Jun.
 3, 2011).

 Following Chrysler LLC's bankruptcy, WTO co-managed with one other law firm the response to requests from 418 dealers for arbitration relating to the bankruptcy of Chrysler Group LLC and following Chrysler's termination of their dealerships.
 WTO litigated 187 of these Section 747 arbitrations, and, as directed by Congress, resolved all of the litigation within seven months.